 A thesis, dissertation, DNP capstone project, or graduate-level project will not be considered unless it follows the above guidelines and adheres to the word limit (i.e., maximum of 3,000 words).
 In addition, submissions that are substantially similar to or the same as a previously published dissertation, thesis, or capstone project will not be considered.
 Instead, the manuscript's text, tables, figures, etc., should be paraphrased to avoid duplication (self-plagiarism) and content should be substantially condensed.

 Papers must be prepared using standard American Psychological Association manuscript format (APA, 6th ed., 2009).
 Length should be no more than 3,000 words (12–15 pages), exclusive of tables, figures, insets, and references.
 Articles longer than 3,000 words will not be considered for review and will be returned to the author for revision.
 Authorship opportunities also are available for CJON's columns, which range from 1,000-1,500 words.
 View the CJON manuscript preparation resource in conjunction with these author guidelines.

 Authors/Contributors: Each author should have participated sufficiently in manuscript preparation.
-Contributions, such as those who provide technical help, general support, etc., should be listed in an acknowledgment.
+Contributors, such as those who provide technical help, general support, etc., should be listed in an acknowledgment.
 Proper credit must be given so that it is transparent to readers who has been involved in the manuscript development.
 CJON endorses the International Committee of Medical Journal Editors (ICMJE) recommendations for authorship.
 All authors must disclose financial relationships.

 Title Page: Titles should be brief, specific, and descriptive.
 They should begin with a brief keyword phrase (up to four words), followed by a colon and a more descriptive subtitle.
 The full names of all of the article's authors, as well as their degrees, titles, affiliations, and financial disclosures, if applicable, should be included.

 Abstracts: An abstract is required for all manuscripts.
 All abstracts must be double spaced and include no more than 200 words.
 The following headings should be used.